SanderMertens/bake/README.md

 ```

 ### Basic configuration with dependency and configuration for C driver
-This example shows a simple configuration with a dependency on the `foo.bar` package.
+This example shows a simple configuration with a dependency on the `foo.bar` package and links with `pthread`.

 ```json
 {